 At one point we heard something in the trees and then Chico pointed to a group of howler monkeys, known in Colombia as monos aulladores.
 We saw a whole family with mother and little ones.
 The male was chilling out and stayed in the same spot for a while.
 We stayed very quiet and could observe him very well.
 What an extraordinary experience!

-On the way back, we saw a turtle crossing the path of a capybara, which left the capybara totally cold -:) After a nice walk, we boarded the boat again, back to the -now familiar- lodge.
+On the way back, we saw a turtle crossing the path of a capybara, which left the capybara totally cold -:) After a nice walk, we boarded the boat again, back to the lodge.

 Travel date: February 2020.